Shakeb100/MajorMatch/README.md

 ## Deployment

-Login to the Virtual Machine.
+Download and login to Oracle VM at https://www.virtualbox.org/

 User: Public